 Thrombophlebitis is common in bedridden patients because of their inability to move.
 If you are not bedridden, moving around and making sure your blood doesn’t become inactive is very important.
 Other ways you can suffer from thrombophlebitis is if you have suffered a trauma that injured a blood vessel or long flights or travel where you are not moving for long periods of time.
 This has been referred to as coach class syndrome.
 Superficial thrombophlebitis is also common in pregnant women, who have a higher risk of producing varicose veins and a higher risk of clots due to the hormones and physiological changes during pregnancy.
 Deep-vein thrombosis has been associated with several cancers and their treatments, as well.

 As we already discussed, an easy way to help prevent thrombophlebitis is by making sure you are not sitting or standing for long periods of time.
-Movement will help your circulation, so whether you’re at your desk at work or on a plane, make sure you’re moving around once every hour.
+The movement will help your circulation, so whether you’re at your desk at work or on a plane, make sure you’re moving around once every hour.
 As well, stay hydrated and wear compression hose if possible.

-If you’re worried about possibly suffering from thrombophlebitis, the best first step to take is making an appointment to come into our office and meet with Dr. Fox.
+If you’re worried about possibly suffering from thrombophlebitis, the best first step to take is to make an appointment to come into our office and meet with Dr. Susan Fox.
 Superficial thrombophlebitis can usually be diagnosed by a physical examination of your body and a review of your family history.
 However, to diagnose deep-vein thrombophlebitis we may need to perform additional tests including an ultrasound t to see how your veins are returning blood to the heart.
-Usually the physician even with a superficial clot will get an ultrasound to make sure that there is no deep vein clot associated with it.
+Usually, the physician even with a superficial clot will get an ultrasound to make sure that there is no deep vein clot associated with it.

 Can Thrombophlebitis be Treated?

 Yes!
 There are a few ways to do this – some are less involved, while others require a doctor’s visit and possible treatments.
 At home, prop your feet up against a wall and lay on the floor.
 Elevating your feet can do wonders for your circulation.
 You can also use pillows to elevate your feet 4-6 inches above your heart while you sleep.
-If you do have phlebitis, a doctor needs to evaluate and see if it is only superficial or also deep.
+If you do have phlebitis, an Aventura vein doctor needs to evaluate and see if it is only superficial or also deep.
 If it is a deep clot, you will need medication to treat this called blood thinners.
-If it is a superficial thrombosis usually warm packs, compression hose and anti-inflammatories are the mainstay.
+If it is a superficial thrombosis usually warm packs, compression hose and anti-inflammatories are the mainstays.